At a glance

 That was an amazing learning for us as it built confidence in what we knew instinctively.
 Knowing the exact magnitude of direct mail’s impact, it confirms our further investment in that channel going forward.
 This analysis has definitely given us more appetite for direct mail.

 This year, the company plans to increase its direct mail budget allocated to key markets as it launches on-demand grocery services.
-The marketing team is also continuing to use other Canada Post products and strategies to enhance its direct mail efforts, including predictive eye tracking (PET) to improve communication design and postal code targeting (PCT) to home in on profitable acquisition segments.
+The marketing team is also continuing to use other Canada Post products and strategies to enhance its direct mail efforts, including predictive eye tracking (PET) to improve communication design.

-For example, PCT is proving an effective strategy for the brand as it achieves the same number of sign-ups for a third of the volume of flyers by simply using more advanced targeting techniques.
+They continue to use Canada Post’s Postal Code Targeting (PCT) mail service to focus on profitable acquisition segments and postal codes with the attributes that match Goodfood’s ideal target audience.
+PCT is proving an effective strategy for the brand as it achieves the same number of sign-ups for a third of the volume of flyers by simply using more advanced targeting techniques and supressing existing customers from the mailings.

 That speaks to the power of Canada Post Smartmail Marketing.
 Driven by its value, and the fact we’re seeing consistent returns, direct mail will be a key part of our growth strategy.
 We will be investing more going forward given the value it brings to the table.
 Having a partner like Canada Post has been huge and something for which we’re really grateful.